CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 ### Thinking Like Ink (4/5) - MT

+Note: NOT POSSIBLE till partway through the Floating City of Balance

+Monsters and Resources listed here will not be linked with this quest outside the Water Resources and All Resources sections.
+If you want to know sources for these requirements, see the Water Resources or All Resources.

 - **Location:** Mama Tree
 - **Quest Path Route:** (open via MT MQ 4/ Aid To An Elder) • MT Tinkering With Leafsung (1/5) • MT Inking By Number (2/5) • MT Inking of Dust (3/5) • **Thinking of Ink (4/5)** • MT The Invisible Ink (5/5)